 What’s even worse is when you walk into a hotel room and the climate control just isn’t right.
 Sure, some hotels set the thermostat too high when no one’s in the room, but that’ll eventually be resolved.
 The absolute worst is when you walk into a room that’s cool but just feels damp…

-Or should I say, MOIST
+Or should I say…MOIST?

-Honestly, I never gave much thought about why some rooms feel like that.
+Honestly, I never gave much thought to why some rooms feel like that.
 Upon looking back at rooms I’ve had with this problem, they usually have an air conditioning unit built into the wall instead of a central air system.

 When a friend of ours was shopping for a new A/C system for her house, another friend who works at a home improvement store cracked the code.
-He was explaining why you should buy a properly sized unit for your home and why a larger unit than necessary isn’t a good thing:
+He was explaining why you should buy a properly sized unit for your home and why a unit that’s larger than necessary isn’t a good thing:

 Essentially it will get you cold quick, but will not run long enough to dehumidify.
 So you will be cold and wet – like in an old motel room with the AC toggle button on LOW.

 There are other reasons the air conditioner may be running at a less than optimal level.
-Common reasons are if the cooling coils are dirty or the air filter is clogged.
+Common causes are if the cooling coils are dirty or the air filter is clogged.
 How often do you think a Quality Inn cleans the air conditioner units in the rooms?

 I wish I could give you a solution to this problem.
-Unfortunately, there’s really nothing you can do as a guest if your room is too damp.
+Unfortunately, there’s nothing you can do as a guest if your room is too damp.
 However, if your room is just too warm, it might be your thermostat and there are ways to hack that sucker!